mariavittoriaateri/MasterThesis/README.md

 The results of the official Spider evaluation script based on Experiment 1 are found at `./official_evaluation_irnet_exp1.yml` and `./official_evaluation_smbop_exp1.yml`

-### B) Taylored Evaluation script
+### B) Custom Evaluation script

-Another way to evaluate the results is by using the taylor-made evaluation script, to be found at `./dirndl_evaluation_exp1.py`.
+Another way to evaluate the results is by using the tailor-made evaluation script, to be found at `./dirndl_evaluation_exp1.py`.
 This one allows for a more fine-grained analysis of the similarity between the predicted and the gold queries, based both on full-word and n-gram overlaps.
 ```sh
 python dirndl_evaluation_exp1.py
 ```